graygnuorg/pound/README.md

 files on start, if required) and should thus pose no security threat to any machine.

+## What Pound Is Not

+1. __Pound__ is not a Web server: it serves no content itself, it only passes requests and responses back an forth between clients and actual web servers (*backends*).
+2. __Pound__ is not a Web accelerator: no caching is done -- every request is passed to a backend server "as is".

 ## Notice On Project Versioning

 I took over __pound__ development at its 2.x branch.
 The branch 3.x